ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

-PPxs are a different kind of preprocessors—one that do not run on the textual source code, but rather on the parsing result: the Abstract Syntax Tree (AST), or more precisely in OCaml, the Parsetree.
+PPxs are a different kind of preprocessors—one that do not run on the textual source code, but rather on the parsing result: the Abstract Syntax Tree (AST), which in the OCaml compiler is called Parsetree.
 In order to understand PPXs well, we need to understand what is this Parsetree.

 ### OCaml's Parsetree, the First OCaml's AST